OSS-Java-Seminar-2023/CarPazar/README.md

 Are you in a hurry to sell a car but don't have a Premium Profile?
 Don't worry!
 Our Premium Car Listing feature is here to the rescue.
 It provides a one-time advertisement that will undoubtedly skyrocket your car's exposure and visibility within the CarPazar community.
 With a Premium Car Listing, your car will be front and center, catching the eye of potential buyers instantly.

-### Ratings

-Each seller has a rating ranging between 1.0 and 5.0.
-We highly recommend leaving a review on the seller's profile after a car purchase to help create a safer and more trustworthy trading environment.
-Good ratings will give you trust within CarPazar community.

 ### Listings

 Listings are divided into a variety of categories and subcategories, all of which users can individually browse.
 Some of the (sub)categories have additional filters to help users find exactly what they are looking for.